Policy now allows Columbus officers to have facial hair, visible tattoos

-COLUMBUS, Ohio — Hoping to bring in more recruits, boost morale and become more relatable to the community, Columbus police is allowing officers to have facial air and visible tattoos.
+COLUMBUS, Ohio — Hoping to bring in more recruits, boost morale and become more relatable to the community, Columbus police is allowing officers to have facial hair and visible tattoos.

 Columbus Police Chief Elaine Bryant made several policy changes that relax rules for officers wearing hats, allowing tasteful visible tattoos and allows facial hair.